 This old man appeared out of nowhere at our doorsteps around a year ago, with a large white-cloth wrapped hill of degchis containing various mithais, with a word-of-mouth recommendation from a distant neighbor.
 I refused to buy anything initially and quizzed him with what I like to believe was a hard-nosed attitude - 'who cooks this? how can you just expect me to buy your stuff when I don't even know you? where do you stay' etc. I never got any satisfactory reply and warned him, I won't buy it next time (and bought a lot of stuff anyway).

-By now, months later, of course, it is like 'oh, it's you - give me
+By now, months later, of course, it is like 'oh, it's you - give me six samosas and twelve lavang latas, will you?'
+Without having figured out his antecedents yet.

-And the t
+And the total?
+Rs.
+60/-

 Nowadays I tell myself about how tickled I am at this wonderfully sublimated globalization.
 That we can partake of such prices at my own door, in the so-called gated community of Hiranandani Gardens.
+At around a dollar and a half, in the Y2K plus 7 year of 2007, a wonderful snack for the entire family.
+AND a couple of friends who dropped by, over chai.

 All this talk of purchase power parity - how does one compare a Pandeji across the world anyway?
 What exactly is the equivalent of 6 sams plus 12 lls in the West?

 The istriwala just delivered 10 items of clothing.
 Ironed at a price of a total of Rs.
 20/-: This is 50 cents in all.
 The fellow that washes the car charges Rs.
 200/- per 'bada gadi' and Rs.
 150/- per chhota gadi, per month that is - and makes an income of over Rs.
 5000/- working from 5 am to 8.30 am, across a few homes.
+He then works full-time elsewhere 10 am to 6 pm, and is seen as one of the successful guys in his circle.

 How can we measure parity for something only we have and understand, as part of our economy?
 How can we put a price to the slogging put in?
 Should we be celebrating this 'value-for-money' we get or wondering seriously if this is to be seen as 'exploitation'?